Adams Hill, Glendale, California: LGBT+ community

-Beginning in the 1960s, Matthew Schmidt and Albert Antunes, known as "Matthew and Buddy of Glendale," hosted costume parties at their Adams Hill home for Glendale's LGBT+ community.

-Established in 2017, Kafn Coffee is coffeehouse known locally as an LGBT+-friendly business.

 Following COVID-19-related issues in 2020 and 2021, glendaleOUT's annual Glendale Pride in the Park, a family-friendly picnic, came to fruition in June 2022.
 Glendale Library, Arts & Culture joined the inaugural event as part of its effort to document the history of Glendale's LGBTQ community through audio and video testimonies.

 The Glendale Public Library's Library Connection @ Adams Square branch hosts occasional LGBT+ events.
 These have included a 2023 GALAS LGBTQ+ Armenian Society-sponsored reading of author Nancy Agabian's "The Fear of Large and Small Nations".